jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 2. **Collapsed** - This shows just the Dashboard Header - situated above the Grid.

-    > To collapse / uncollapse the Dashboard click on a Dashboard tab.
+    > To collapse / expand the Dashboard click on a Dashboard tab.

 3. **Floating** - This shows just the Dashboard Header in reduced width and it can be dragged to any position by clicking on the Name (the mouse will change to a cross).